TimeDelta/introspective/README.md

   - Mood (with customizable scale)
     - Timestamp (with time zone)
     - Rating
-    - Note
+    - Note ?
     - Source (the name of the app that generated this record - automatically recorded)
-  - Resting Heart Rate
+  - Resting Heart Rate (from Apple Health app)
-  - Sexual Activity
+  - Sexual Activity (from Apple Health app)
-  - Sleep
+  - Sleep (from Apple Health app)
-  - Weight
+  - Weight (from Apple Health app)

 ## Getting Started
 ### Code Formatting